intuition-dev/mbCLIx/devOps/README.md

 ** ViewModel and QUnit script.
 The script will try to stress.
 Then open the QUnit test in a few browsers.
 So you triple the stress.

+## Capacity / Preventive 2

+External browser load generators.
+Rather than you writing your

+- LoadImpact is awesome.
+You may need to modify your code so it can be used, eg: expose to get. ( back up http://locust.io )

+- But RUM, Synthetic transaction and Page/Screen Loads vendors provide load generators.

 #### CDN
 - Also get CDN traffic samples via API